PaulNobrega/globalfitJS/Readme.md

 };

 // --- 3.
 Define Model Structure ---
+// Multiple models can be evaluated in combination for each dataset, allowing users to build a Gaussian function + Linear term, as demonstrated here
 // Dataset 0: Gaussian only
 // Dataset 1: Linear only
 const modelFunction = [